IIIF/training/advanced_iiif/modules/omeka/README.md

  1. Select Image as the class or type of the item
  2. Add a title for your item
  3. Add a description
- 4. Select the media tab to link in the IIIF image

 ![Add basic metadata to item](img/omeka_add_item_metadata.png)

 ### Tags

-Omeka-s has a powerful metadata editing functionality and allows you to associate any Linked Data ontology with your item.
+Omeka S has a powerful metadata editing functionality and allows you to associate any Linked Data ontology to your item.
 Out of the box it supports Dublin Core, a Biblographic Ontology and foaf (Friend of a Friend).
 For the pruposes of this demonstration we are going to treat tags as `foaf:topics` or `dcterms:subjects`.
 The process for doing this is as follows:

  1. Use the search bar to filter the metadata fields for `topic` and select the topic option.
 This will add a topic block to the center panel.
  2. You are then given an option of whether to enter this value as either:
-   * A text string as given in example 3.
+   * A text string as given in box 3.
    * An Omeka resource if you want to relate it to another item in Omeka or create topics within Omeka
-   * A URI which links this item to an external authority as seen in example 4.
+   * A URI which links this item to an external authority as seen in box 4.
  3. If you chose to add the topic as text you will be presented with a text box
  4. If you chose to add the topic as a URI you will be given the option to enter a linked data URI and label